 - Submit two letters of recommendation with completed forms from professors, employers, supervisors, or similar persons most familiar with your work.

-- For Mental Health Counseling Program: Submit a letter specifying desired course work.
+- For Clinical Mental Health Counseling concentration: Submit a letter from the Florida Department of Health specifying desired course work.

-- Where applicable for international students, applicants should submit TOEFL scores.
+- Where applicable for international students, applicants should submit English proficiency scores.

 - An interview or additional documentation may be required for purposes of screening or advisement.
 Applicants are responsible for ensuring that their file is complete and received by the announced deadline.
 Check on the status of your file with the Office of Graduate Admissions, (954) 262-5760, prior to the application deadline.

 For Florida School Counseling Certification, the ten courses/content areas are as follows: